-Proposed program criteria for Cybersecurity and Similarly Named Computing Programs as approved by the ABET Computing Area Delegation on August 7, 2017, are available for a one year review and comment period.

-Comments will be considered until July 15, 2018.
+The following section presents proposed changes to these criteria as approved by the ABET Computing Area Delegation on July 20, 2019, for a one-year review and public comment period.
+Comments will be considered until June 15, 2020.
 The ABET Computing Area Delegation will determine, based on the comments received and on the advice of the CAC, the content of the adopted criteria.
-The adopted criteria would only become effective if approved by the ABET Computing Area Delegation Meetings in the Fall of 2018 and the earliest possibly application would be for accreditation reviews during the 2018 - 19 academic year.
+The adopted criteria will then become effective following the ABET Computing Area Delegation Meeting in the fall of 2020 and would first be applied by the CAC for accreditation reviews during the 2021-22 review cycle.

-PROGRAM CRITERIA FOR CYBERSECURITY AND SIMILARLY NAMED COMPUTING PROGRAMS
+PROGRAM CRITERIA FOR ASSOCIATE CYBERSECURITY AND SIMILARLY NAMED COMPUTING PROGRAMS

-These program criteria apply to computing programs using cybersecurity, computer security, cyber operations, information assurance, information security, or similar terms in their titles.
+These program criteria apply to associate computing programs using cybersecurity, cyber operations, computer security, information assurance, information security, computer forensics, or similar terms in their titles.